Skip to content

 2. Executive summary

-The executive summary is a short overview of your entire business plan.
-Use this section to describe the people and goals behind your business, as well as what readers can expect from your plan.
+The executive summary is a short overview of your entire HVAC business plan.
+Use this section to describe the people behind your business, your business goals, as well as what readers can expect from your plan.

 • Mission and values: Why does your business exist?
 What do you want it to become?
 What qualities are important to you in a service team?